 * * *

-I woke up in a room as white as beached sugar.
+I woke up in a room as white as bleached sugar.
 My roommate came into focus, slouched in a chair at the foot of the bed.
-Above him, hanging on the wall like a foreboding gray eye, was a TV.
+His eyes were down to slits.
+Above him, hanging on the wall like some kind of terrible gray eye, was a TV set.

 “It’s a hospital, jackass.
 Welcome back.
-Now you get to explain,” he said.
+You got hit by lightning.
+Don’t worry, you’ll be fine.
+Except now you get to explain what the hell that was,” he said.

 I had no idea what he was talking about.
 I gazed up at the TV.
-It stared right back at me.
+It was staring back at me.
 I lost consciousness.

 Sometime later I regained it.
 Or at least some of it.

 I had a dream about my father that night.
-We were lying on lounge chairs on a beautiful beach, watching the sun set over the ocean and sipping Mai Tai’s.
-The old man seemed different in some way, wiser, as if the afterlife agreed with him.
-He reached over and touched my shoulder and smiled.
+We were spread out on lounge chairs on a shimmering white-sand beach, watching the sun set over the ocean and sipping Mai Tai’s.
+The old man seemed different in some way; wiser maybe, as if the afterlife agreed with him.
+He reached over and touched my shoulder reassuringly.
+He smiled.

 “Don’t try so hard, kid,” he said.
 “It’s happening exactly the way it’s supposed to.
+Your job?
 Just let it.
-You can’t do a damn thing about it, anyway.”
+Take my word, you can’t do a damn thing about it, anyway.”

-Then the snow white walls were back, and the ache in my body.
-And the hard sun shining in through the hospital window.
-In fact, that sun shone brightly for weeks.
+I opened my eyes.
+The snow white walls came into focus, as did the ache in my shoulder.
+Bright sun was shining in through the hospital window.
+In fact, that sun shone unabated for weeks on end.
 It didn’t rain for some time, and that was just fine with me.